Online Estimation with Rolling Validation: Adaptive Nonparametric Estimation with Streaming Data: Methods: Weighted Rolling Validation

-In addition to the computational gain for simultaneous training, these evaluated kernel values can be further shared with the the RV statistic calculation that only increases the total expense to at most $O((p+2KC)n^2)$.
-This basically means that performance assessment is a ``free-lunch'' compared with the expense of training, without the need for a hold-out data for model selection.
-The only extra space expense is saving extra $K$ numbers $\{RV^{(k)}\}$.
-A similar calculation also holds for Sieve-SGD \eqref{eq: sieve sgd update}: the computational expense of training and validating $K$ estimators can be bounded by $O((p+2KC)nJ(n))$, where $J(\cdot)$ is largest basis number among the candidate $K$ estimators.
-For a fixed $p$, $J(n)$ is typically a diverging sequence such that $J(n)=o(\sqrt{n})$.
+In addition to the computational gain for simultaneous training, these evaluated kernel values can be further shared with the wRV statistic calculation that only increases the total expense to at most $O((p+2KC)n^2)$.
+This effectively makes performance assessment a ``free lunch" relative to the cost of training, without a separate hold-out set for model selection.
+The only extra space expense is saving extra $K$ numbers $\{{\rm RV}^{(k)}\}$.
+A similar calculation also holds for sieve-SGD \eqref{eq: sieve sgd update}: the computational expense of training and validating $K$ estimators can be bounded by $O((p+2KC)nJ_n)$, where $J_n$ is the largest basis number among the $K$ candidate estimators.
+For a fixed $p$, $J_n$ is typically a diverging sequence with $J_n=o(\sqrt{n})$.